mendix/docs/content/en/docs/refguide/mobile/using-mobile-capabilities/offlinefirst-data/auto-committed-objects.md

 ## 1 Introduction

 Auto-committed objects are Mendix objects committed to the database automatically because the app commits another object that references the auto-committed object.
-To learn more about auto-committed objects, refer to the following documentation: [Autocommit and Associated Objects](refguide/committing-objects/#52-autocommit-and-associated-objects).
+To learn more about auto-committed objects, see [Autocommit and Associated Objects](/refguide/committing-objects/#52-autocommit-and-associated-objects).

-## 2 Is there an auto-commit logic in the offline-first apps?
+## 2 Do Offline-First Apps Have an Auto-Commit logic?

-No. When you commit an object that references another (new) object in an offline-first app, the Mendix client will only commit the original object and not the referenced object.
+Offline-first apps do not have an auto-commit logic.
+When you commit an object that references another (new) object in an offline-first app, the Mendix Client will only commit the original object and not the referenced object.
 This means the local database has an invalid reference until the app explicitly commits the referenced object.

-Here is an example domain model and a nanoflow that showcases this situation:
+Here is an example domain model that showcases this situation:

 {{< figure src="/attachments/refguide/mobile/offline-first/example-domain-model.png" width="1242px" alt="Example domain model with an Customer and Order entity, connected by an one-to-many association which indicates a Customer can have multiple Orders">}}

-And the following nanoflow:
+To continue the example, here is the related nanoflow:

 {{< figure src="/attachments/refguide/mobile/offline-first/flow-creating-invalid-customer-reference.png" width="1508px" alt="A nanoflow creating a Customer and an Order, associating them, and only committing the Order instance">}}

 The example above saves the `$NewOrder` object to the local database, including the association value referencing the uncommitted `$NewCustomer` object.
-However, since the `$NewCustomer` is not yet committed, the reference is invalid.
-To solve this issue, the nanoflow must commit the `$NewCustomer` object.
+However, since the `$NewCustomer` is not yet committed the reference is invalid.
+To solve this issue the nanoflow must commit the `$NewCustomer` object.

 Assume a user closes the app right after the example nanoflow has run.
-Since the `$NewCustomer` object is stored only in the memory, it will be gone.
+Since the `$NewCustomer` object is stored only in memory, it will be gone.
 The `$NewOrder` object references a customer object which no longer exists.
 When you try the synchronize `$NewOrder` later, it will fail due to the dangling reference error.
 You must set the reference to `empty` to successfully synchronize this object.
-To learn more about dangling references, [visit here](refguide/mobile/using-mobile-capabilities/offlinefirst-data/synchronization/#dangling-references).
+To learn more about dangling references, see the [Dangling References](refguide/mobile/using-mobile-capabilities/offlinefirst-data/synchronization/#dangling-references) section of *Offline Synchronization*.

-However, this doesn't mean that an offline-first app can't create auto-committed objects on the runtime database.
-Although auto-committed objects help ensure database consistency in web applications, creating auto-committed objects in offline-first apps is not recommended.
+Finally, it is true that an offline-first app *can* create auto-committed objects on the runtime database.
+However, although auto-committed objects help ensure database consistency in web applications, creating auto-committed objects in offline-first apps is *not recommended*.

 ## 3 Why are auto-committed objects not recommended in offline-first apps?